National Marine Sanctuary Visitor Center Maui

-Educational Presentations & Exhibits about the Humpback Whale
+National Marine Sanctuary Educational Presentations & Exhibits about the Humpback Whale

-The marine sanctuary is actually an area of ocean around the Hawaiian islands, managed by the National Oceanic and Atmospheric Administration (NOAA) and the State of Hawaii.
-This area is a protected zone where about two thirds of all North Pacific humpback whales come each winter for breeding, calving, and nursing.
+The marine sanctuary is actually an area of the ocean around the Hawaiian islands, managed by the National Oceanic and Atmospheric Administration (NOAA) and the State of Hawaii.
+This area is a protected zone where about two-thirds of all North Pacific humpback whales come each winter for breeding, calving, and nursing.
 In addition to protecting this whale habitat, the sanctuary performs education, outreach, research, and cultural activities.

 The Visitor Center in Kihei is a beach-front facility with many fascinating exhibits, such as skeletons, coral, turtle shells, replicas, movies, videos, and free brochures.
-They have free educational talks several times per week, called “45 ton talks” about humpback whales.
+They have free educational talks several times per week, called “45-ton talks” about humpback whales.

-See photos below.
-Or click for more things to do on Maui.
+Click for more things to do on Maui.

 Visitor Center of National Marine Sanctuary

-See the page of Things To Do In Maui for Haleakala, Lahaina, Lavender farm, aquarium, luaus, whale watching, snorkeling, tours, helicopters, horseback riding, dinner cruises, parasailing, fishing, biking, golf, beaches, kids and family fun, and more.
+See the page of Things To Do In Maui for Haleakala, Lahaina, Lavender farm, aquarium, luaus, whale watching, snorkeling, tours, helicopters, horseback riding, dinner cruises, parasailing, fishing, biking, golf, beaches, kids, and family fun, and more.